1/29/25, 5:00 PM

 Two Special Events You Can’t Miss:

-We’ll kick off the festival with Clowns, directed by Gabriela Muskała, with a special introduction by prof. Iwona Sadowska from Georgetown University.
-Joining us for the screening are the film’s director Gabriela Muskała and legendary Polish actor Zbigniew Zamachowski, who composed the film score.
+Before that, at 4:00 PM at Landmarks' E Street Cinema, we’ll kick off the festival with film Jesters, directed by Gabriela Muskała, with a special introduction by prof. Iwona Sadowska from Georgetown University.
+Joining us for the screening are the film’s director Gabriela Muskałan and legendary Polish actor Zbigniew Zamachowski, who composed the film score.

-After the film, gala ticket holders, festival pass holders, and VIPs are invited to the Opening Gala.
+After the film, gala ticket holders, festival pass holders, and VIPs are invited to relocate (7 min. walk) to the Opening Gala at the Shakespeare Theatre Company at 610 F Street NW Washington, DC.

 Enjoy delicious food and wine, mingle with filmmakers and stars, and get a first look at all the films featured throughout the festival.